 Stonebreaker v.
 Medical Management Int’l, Inc. – No. GIC 830293 (Cal.
 Sup.
 Ct.).
 Part of the trial team that represented Stonebreaker and AVID in trial asserting unfair competition under California Code Section 17200 and the Lanham Act.
 Obtained very favorable mid-trial settlement that included recovery of damages and a stipulated permanent injunction against the defendant.

-Named one of San Diego’s Top Attorneys by SD Metro Magazine, (2020)
+San Diego's Top Attorneys

-J. Clifford Wallace American Inn of Court;
+J. Clifford Wallace American Inn of Court

-American Bar Association;
+American Bar Association